-When the Affordable Care Act is fully enacted, thousands more will lose their employer-provided insurance when Obamacare is fully enacted.
+When the Affordable Care Act is fully enacted, thousands more will lose their employer-provided insurance.
 Many of those who lost their insurance policies now have to buy insurance policies with higher premiums and deductibles to comply with the law.
 Still others have lost access to their preferred hospitals and doctors.
 Some Americans have even lost work hours because of the law.

-Almost everyone knows someone who is out of work and struggling.
-While the government cannot effectively create private sector jobs, it can create an environment where businesses large and small flourish.
+Almost everyone knows someone who is out of work and struggling, and twice as many women as men have had to resort to food stamps.
+While the government cannot create private sector jobs, it can impact the environment where businesses large and small flourish.
 A thriving economy is especially important for women seeking jobs to provide for themselves and their families.
-Colorado Women’s Alliance will continue to oppose more regulations and higher taxes, because we know that unnecessary government interference negatively impacts women’s choices.
+Colorado Women’s Alliance will continue to oppose an increase in regulations and taxes because unnecessary government interference hurts business growth and development leading to a negative impact women’s choices.

+In the event of discriminatory situations, the Equal Pay Act provides remedies for women.
+Additional government action is unlikely to increase women’s pay, but could eliminate workplace flexibility.
 The choice to open a business in a vibrant economy, the choice to work part time while raising children, and the choice to pursue one’s dreams in a free country must be preserved.